 As part of this collaboration, we are producing a series of reports exploring transshipment activity in the five tuna Regional Fisheries Management Organizations (RFMOs).
 The reports are submitted as informational papers for policy makers attending annual tuna Commission meetings and will be posted here as they become available.

-- Analysis of Possible Transshipment Activity in the Indian Ocean Tuna Commission Convention Area in 2017 through the Use of AIS Data
+- PDF: Analysis of Possible Transshipment Activity in the Indian Ocean Tuna Commission Convention Area in 2017 through the Use of AIS Data

 What is transshipment?